You are using an outdated browser. Please upgrade your browser to improve your experience.

 4 min read

-Grandparents come in all shapes and sizes, but they all have one thing in common: the love and pride they have for their grandchildren.
-Being a grandparent is an important role and it's only fitting that the world gives a little back one day each year on Grandparents’ Day.
+Grandparents come in all shapes and sizes.
+But they all have one thing in common – the love and pride they have for their grandchildren.
+Being a grandparent is an important role, so it's only fitting that we give a little back on Grandparents’ Day.

 So what is Grandparents' Day?

-Grandparents’ Day is a day dedicated to acknowledging and celebrating the important contribution made by grandparents to their families.
-It is an opportunity for families to show their appreciation, gratitude and respect for the older generation.
+Grandparents’ Day is a day that acknowledges and celebrates the importance of grandparents.
+It’s an opportunity for families to show their thanks and respect for the older generation.

-Families can celebrate by spending time together, sharing stories and encouraging some quality, precious time between grandparents and their grandchildren.
+Families can celebrate by spending time together and sharing stories.
+It’s a day to enjoy quality time between grandparents and their grandchildren.

-It will be joyous for many, but it'll also be a sad time for others too, as we reflect on the grandparents we've loved and lost.
+It will be joyous for many.
+But it will also be a sad time for others too, as we reflect on the grandparents we've loved and lost.

-While it’s not as widely celebrated as Mother’s Day or Father’s Day, Grandparents’ Day is increasing in popularity.
-And it’s the ideal occasion to spend some quality time with your grandchildren.
+While it’s not as widely celebrated as Mother’s Day or Father’s Day, Grandparents’ Day is getting more popular.
+And it’s the ideal time to spend some quality time with your grandchildren.

 Beyond Grandma and Grandpa: unique names for grandparents